 8. A strong fishy smell may indicate bacterial vaginosis

-BV can also cause symptoms like thin, white, or green discharge, itching, or a burning sensation.
-If you experience these symptoms, see a doctor who can diagnose and then prescribe an antibiotic to clear it up within a few days, Dr. Streicher says.
+BV can also cause symptoms like thin, white or green discharge, itching, or a burning sensation.
+If you experience these symptoms, or feel like you have a "fishy vagina smell," see a doctor who can diagnose and then prescribe an antibiotic to clear it up within a few days, Dr. Streicher says.

 9. A “leftover” tampon is a likely culprit if you feel you smell like a farm